Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

     pip3 install pandas==2.1.1
     ```

 7. In order to successfully run each R script, you must first set your working directory.
-You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
-Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.
+If you are running from the entity_linking_2022 directory as suggested, you should not need to make any changes to the paths.
+However, if you're running from somewhere else they may need to be adjusted.

 8. (Jump to step 10 if you want to use the [pre-trained model](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) we provided.)
 Now, you can create the [knowledge base](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv) by running the [R script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/knowledge_base/01_construct_kb.R) in the `facebook/knowledge_base` folder (See above for more details).